 Mueller took drastic action.
 When he joined NASA, the Apollo flight-test plan was based on the philosophy of incremental testing, which meant that untried rocket stages would launch only dummy stages and dummy spacecraft.
 On 29 October 1963, Mueller informed his senior managers that Apollo test flights would henceforth use complete systems.
-Mueller's directive meant that, when the Saturn V S-IC first stage flew for the first time, it would be as part of a complete 363-foot-tall three-stage Saturn V. The new "all-up" approach would, it was hoped, slash the number of test flights needed before the Saturn V could launch astronauts to the moon.
+Mueller's directive meant that, when the Saturn V S-IC first stage flew for the first time, it would be as part of a complete 363-foot-tall three-stage Saturn V. The new "all-up" approach would, it was hoped, slash the number of test flights needed before the Saturn V could launch astronauts to the Moon.

 |George Mueller.
-Image credit: NASA|
+Image credit: NASA.|

 |The top of the Apollo 13 Lunar Module Aquarius.
 The red arrow points to the concave drogue docking unit.
-Image credit: NASA|
+Image credit: NASA.|

-The RAND engineers declined to recommend whether the unmanned Saturn V or the manned Saturn IB should be launched first.
-They noted that liquid hydrogen fuel in the Saturn V's S-IVB stage would boil and escape at a rate of 700 pounds per hour; the stage would thus need to be restarted within 4.5 hours of reaching parking orbit if it was to retain enough propellants for Trans-Lunar Injection.
-They noted that deletion of the 2900-pound LES would make the unmanned Saturn V that much lighter, so its S-IVB stage could be loaded with an extra 2900 pounds of liquid hydrogen; that is, enough to permit it to loiter in low-Earth orbit for nearly 10 hours.
+The RAND engineers declined to recommend whether the Saturn V or the Saturn IB should be launched first.
+They noted that liquid hydrogen fuel in the Saturn V S-IVB stage would boil and escape at a rate of 700 pounds per hour; the stage would thus need to be restarted within 4.5 hours of reaching parking orbit if it was to retain enough propellants for Trans-Lunar Injection.
+They noted that deletion of the 2900-pound LES would make the lunar mission Saturn V that much lighter, so its S-IVB stage could be loaded with an extra 2900 pounds of liquid hydrogen; that is, enough to permit it to loiter in low-Earth orbit for nearly 10 hours.
 Extending the loiter time further would demand a complex and costly S-IVB stage redesign.

 Assuming that the Gemini flight confirmed that humans could endure 14 days in weightlessness, then the ferry CSM crew could in theory wait for from four to seven days for the unmanned Saturn V to join them in Earth orbit.
-Harris and Brom recommended that, in the event that launch of the unmanned Saturn V became delayed so that the astronauts waiting in orbit could not accomplish a lunar mission and return to Earth within 14 days of reaching space, then they should carry out an unspecified backup Earth-orbital mission in the ferry CSM so that their flight would not be wasted.
+Harris and Brom recommended that, in the event that launch of the Saturn V was delayed so that the astronauts waiting in orbit could not accomplish a lunar mission and return to Earth within 14 days of reaching space, then they should carry out an unspecified backup Earth-orbital mission in the ferry CSM so that their flight would not be wasted.

 NASA officials did not take up the Harris and Brom proposal, though for a time in 1968 they might have wished that they had.
-The first unmanned Saturn V test flight, Apollo 4, lifted off on 9 November 1967.
+The first Saturn V test flight, Apollo 4, lifted off without a crew on 9 November 1967.
 In keeping with Mueller's 1963 directive, it included complete S-IC, S-II, and S-IVB stages, plus a CSM with LES.
 Because LM development had hit snags, a dummy LM rode inside its SLA.
 The eight-hour Earth-orbital mission was an unqualified success.

-|Troubled flight: Apollo 6 unmanned Saturn V test, 4 April 1968.
-Image credit: NASA|
+|Troubled flight: Apollo 6 Saturn V test, 4 April 1968.
+Image credit: NASA.|

-The pogo oscillations might have injured astronauts; the S-IVB failure would certainly have scrubbed their flight to the moon.
+The pogo oscillations might have injured astronauts, had any been on board the Apollo 6 CSM; the S-IVB failure would certainly have scrubbed their flight to the Moon.
 Post-flight analysis showed, however, that the pogo and engine failures had relatively simple fixes.
-After intense internal debate, NASA announced on 12 November 1968 that the third Saturn V would launch Apollo 8 astronauts Frank Borman, James Lovell, and William Anders to the moon.
+After intense internal debate, NASA announced on 12 November 1968 that the third Saturn V would launch Apollo 8 astronauts Frank Borman, James Lovell, and William Anders to the Moon.
 The giant rocket performed flawlessly, placing the Apollo 8 CSM on course for lunar orbit on 21 December 1968.

-"Apollo Launch-Vehicle Man-Rating: Some Considerations and an Alternative Contingency Plan (U)," Memorandum RM-4489-NASA, E. D. Harris and J. R. Brom, The RAND Corporation, May 1965
+"Apollo Launch-Vehicle Man-Rating: Some Considerations and an Alternative Contingency Plan (U)," Memorandum RM-4489-NASA, E. D. Harris and J. R. Brom, The RAND Corporation, May 1965.

-The Apollo Spacecraft: A Chronology, Volume II, NASA SP-4009, Mary Louise Morse & Jean Kernahan Bays, NASA Scientific and Technical Information Office, 1973, pp. 104-106
+The Apollo Spacecraft: A Chronology, Volume II, NASA SP-4009, Mary Louise Morse & Jean Kernahan Bays, NASA Scientific and Technical Information Office, 1973, pp. 104-106.

-Stages to Saturn: A Technological History of the Apollo/Saturn Launch Vehicles, NASA SP-4206, Roger Bilstein, NASA, 1980, pp. 347-363
+Stages to Saturn: A Technological History of the Apollo/Saturn Launch Vehicles, NASA SP-4206, Roger Bilstein, NASA, 1980, pp. 347-363.

-Apollo: The Race to the Moon, Charles Murray & Catherine Bly Cox, Simon & Schuster, 1989, pp. 153-162
+Apollo: The Race to the Moon, Charles Murray & Catherine Bly Cox, Simon & Schuster, 1989, pp. 153-162.

 What If Apollo Astronauts Became Marooned in Lunar Orbit?
 (1968)